csjcode/authserver/README.md

 *  fill out authentication controllers, connect to user model (mongoose)
 *  test in server console and postman

 72 - Encrypting Passwords with Bcrypt 8:12

+* add a check to verify email/password - make sure exists

 73 - Salting a Password 6:16